School of Education

 BA (Hons) Special Educational Needs, Disability and Inclusion

-BA (Hons) Part-time 6 years, Full-time 3 years
+BA (Hons) Full-time 3 years, Part-time 6 years

-The BA (Hons) Special Educational Needs, Disability and Inclusion Studies is designed to help you to develop the skills, knowledge, and confidence to work in special and inclusive education and support other disadvantaged groups in society
+The BA (Hons) Special Educational Needs, Disability and Inclusion Studies is designed to help you to develop the skills, knowledge, and confidence to work in special and inclusive education and support other disadvantaged groups in society.

-The BA (Hons) Special Educational Needs, Disability and Inclusion Studies is designed to help you to develop the skills, knowledge, and confidence to work in special and inclusive education and support other disadvantaged groups in society
+The BA (Hons) Special Educational Needs, Disability and Inclusion Studies is designed to help you to develop the skills, knowledge, and confidence to work in special and inclusive education and support other disadvantaged groups in society.

 Award